momentum-design/starter-react/README.md

         at FSEvent.FSWatcher._handle.onchange (fs.js:1406:11)
     ```

-9. Tip: Things to check if you get an `npm run lint` error or build error:
+9. Tip: Things to check if you get an `yarn run lint` error or build error:

     * If ESW found an error or warning in your project (e.g. console statement or a missing semi-colon), the lint thread will exit with `Exit status 1`.
 To fix:

-      1. Change the `npm run lint` script to `"esw webpack.config.* src tools; exit 0"`
+      1. Change the `yarn run lint` script to `"esw webpack.config.* src tools; exit 0"`
-      1. Change the `npm run lint:watch` script to `"esw webpack.config.* src tools --watch; exit 0"`
+      1. Change the `yarn run lint:watch` script to `"esw webpack.config.* src tools --watch; exit 0"`

       > Note: Adding `exit 0` will allow the npm scripts to ignore the status 1 and allow ESW to print all warnings and errors.
     * Ensure the `eslint`/`esw` globally installed version matches the version used in the project.
 This will ensure the `esw` keyword is resolved.

-10. Rebuild node-sass with `npm rebuild node-sass` if you are having and error like `Node Sass does not yet support your current environment on macOS XXX` after an initial `npm start -s`.
+10. Rebuild node-sass with `yarn rebuild node-sass` if you are having and error like `Node Sass does not yet support your current environment on macOS XXX` after an initial `yarn start -s`.

 ---